~ Sandal Magna Castle ~

 de Balliol of Scotland, son of King John Baliol

-and Isabel de Warrene [the 7th earl's daughter] stayed at Sandal
+and Isabel de Warenne [the 7th earl's daughter] stayed at

-benevolence, John Warrene had been forgiven, for Edward III
+benevolence, John Warenne had been forgiven, for Edward

-knew he had to get the assistance of these northern lords
+III knew he had to get the assistance of these northern

-to overcome any possible coup against himself.
-A war with
+lords to overcome any possible coup against himself.
+A war

-Scotland especially a successful one would secure him a place
+with Scotland especially a successful one would secure him

-in their favour.
-The Scots had made several plunderous excursions
+a place in their favour.
+The Scots had made several plundering

-into Yorkshire from 1311 and except for the Earl of Lancaster*
+excursions into Yorkshire from 1311 and except for the Earl of

-who lands were purposely avoided, the barons were desperately requesting
+Lancaster* who lands were purposely avoided, the barons were desperately

-help. * Lancaster was trying to make an alliance
+requesting help. * Lancaster was trying to make

 .